sencer4898/publish-package/README.md

 To test the package, run <code>python setup.py pytest</code>.

 ### Building and Publishing the Package
 * To build the package, run <code>python setup.py sdist bdist_wheel</code>.
 This will create two files under the **dist** file: one wheel file and one tar.gz file.
 * To install the package locally, you can run <code>pip install dist/name_of_wheel_file</code>.
 Then, you can import it in your python files.
-       *To check if your package description is convenient for PyPI, run <code>twine check dist/*</code>.
+* To check if your package description is convenient for PyPI, run <code>twine check dist/&ast;</code>.
-To publish your package to PyPI, run <code>twine upload dist/*</code>.
+* To publish your package to PyPI, run <code>twine upload dist/&ast;</code>.
 You will be required to provide you PyPI username and password.
 After providing them, your package will be published to PyPI.
 From now on, anybody can install your package using <code>pip install package_name</code>.